nanofuzz/nanofuzz/README.md

  - throws a runtime exception
  - returns null, NaN, Infinity, or undefined
  - does not terminate within a configurable period of time

+These design choices allow NaNofuzz to be fast, lightweight, easy to integrate into an everyday workflow, and helps programmers quickly find important edge cases they may have missed.

 NaNofuzz supports standard and arrow functions with any mixture of the following parameter types:
  - Numbers (integers and floats, signed and unsigne)